neuroidss/lab-governance/README.md

  1. In an ultimate step, the Top Level Circle Lead Link, can be called into the panel, to further reinforce the panel’s moral weight (but not to impose a solution).

+## Domain of Strategy: Advisor selection and dismissal
+- Three months probation period before signing anything, prolongation on mutual agreement
+- 6 months cliff
+- No stock purchase, but stock option for the ease of administration
+- Master seniority, proportional shares based on ownership formula

 ## Domain of Office and Supply: Office hygiene and safety
 Leave the office clean every day so it's a welcoming place for us and our guests.